 Some may consider outsourcing a perfect way to get high-quality and cost-efficient software.
 However, like every other business strategy, it involves particular risks that are pretty easy to overcome.
 So let’s discuss the essential pros and cons of outsourcing and see how you can minimize the most frequent issues when delegating your tasks to outsource software development companies.

 Why choose outsourcing?

 One of the main reasons businesses entrust software development tasks to third-party companies or freelancers is that outsourcing saves money.
 For instance, the average annual salary of a US backend software developer is $115,135, which is approximately $50 per hour, so an entire team requires a significant investment.
-Meanwhile, the same-level developer in Ukraine or Russia will charge only $30-$40 per hour, which essentially cuts costs in the long-term run.
+Meanwhile, the same-level developer in Europe or Asia will charge only $30-$40 per hour, which essentially cuts costs in the long-term run.